 This initiative is the answer to an urgent request from Latin American producers and directors who are facing difficulties finalising their films due to a lack of funding.
 There very frequently exists a disparity between a director’s creativity and the funds available to these directors.

-Films in progress impulse the meeting and cooperation between the producers of the selected works-in-progress and european partners to make the films reach screens and audiences.
-With more than 300 profesionnals, among the most influencial on the european and international level, which take part each year to these two sessions, Films in progress is the unmissing and strategic meeting point with the latin american films and profesionnals conected to Latin América.
+Films in Progress propels the meeting and cooperation between producers of the selected works-in-progress and European partners to enable the films to reach screens and audiences.
+These two sessions contain more than 300 professionals who are among the most influential in Europe and internationally.
+Therefore, Films in Progress is the unmissable strategic meeting with Latin American films and professionals connected to Latin America.

-By involving film professionals capable of contributing to their post-production, and by encouraging distributors and promoters to diversify their offer, San Sebastian and Toulouse hope to develop and strenghten with as much pragmatism and efficiency as possible, respect for and promotion of cultural diversity based on a spirit of solidarity and cooperation.
+By bringing together film professionals capable of contributing to those films’ post-production, and by encouraging distributors and promoters to diversify their offer, Lima and Toulouse hope to develop and strengthen, with as much pragmatism and efficiency as possible, the respect for the promotion of cultural diversity based on a spirit of solidarity and cooperation.